abdelazizElemary/Udacity_final/README.md

 * iii- In this task i installed Apache2 , mod_wsgi(a tool that allows Apache to serve flask apps) and some applications in vagrant as postgresql, git, pip, virtualenv, httplib2, Python, Requests, oauth2client, SQLAlchemy, Flask, libpq-dev and psycopg2

-* iv- Google API services, Vagrant
+* iv- Google API services, Vagrant, Amazon Lightsail